Academany/FabAcademy-Handbook/academy_roles_and_key_personnel.md

 **Supply Chain:**

-* USA, South America or Asia: please contact Jean-Luc Pierite directly at: [jeanluc.pierite at fabfoundation.org](mailto:jeanluc.pierite@fabfoundation.org)
+* For FR1 machinable PCB, MTM Kits and Fab Academy Class Kits please contact Romain di Vozzo: [Romain at fabacademyn.org] (mailto:romain@fabacademy.org) or Jean-Luc Pierite directly: [jeanluc.pierite at fabfoundation.org](mailto:jeanluc.pierite@fabfoundation.org)

-* Europe, the Middle East or Africa: Fab Lab Barcelona also manages stock for the Fab Foundation.
-To order from them please email: [orders at fablabbcn.org](mailto:orders@fablabbcn.org)
+* For the rest of the stock, please ask your Supernode.

 ## What Are "Gurus"?

 Fab Academy graduates who have shown mastery of the broad range of HTMAA and have earned the respect of their peers through their [years of service](#bookmark=kix.eaycmcwtyl9o) to the Academy.

-The role of Fab Academy Guru is to initiate, mentor and technically train new Fab Academy students for participation and leadership in the global Fab Lab Network community.
+The role of Fab Academy Gurus is to initiate, mentor and technically train new Fab Academy students for participation and leadership in the global Fab Lab Network community.

 As many students are without strong local mentorship, the Guru’s key task is to monitor the students or labs placed in their charge - clearly communicating both class expectations, answering their questions, supporting them (through both email and video conferencing) and monitoring and tracking their progress and attendance.